group5JobTracker/backend1/README.md

 # Dragonfly Backend API

 This is the internal API that we will be using to do CRUD operations on our app.
-There are currently two main routes that we will be using to support the main dashboard view.
-One is url/auth, which will be used to allow customers to be able to login and sign up.
-The other is url/applications, which will house all the routes to do CRUD operations for our app.
+There are currently three main routes that we will be using to support the main dashboard view, and the board view.
+One is url/auth, which will be used to allow users to be able to login and sign up.
+Another is url/applications, which will house all the routes to do CRUD operations for cards.
+The last one is url/boards, which will be primarily used on the board view.

 ## url/auth/signup (POST)
 This route will be used to create a user for our application